 Sally enjoyed a successful 30 year career on the LPGA tour, winning 15 titles including two Majors.
-She continues to compete on the Legends Tour, the women’s senior division of the LPGA, of which she is a founding member.
-She is also involved with both junior and amateur golf development in South Africa.
-Sally’s course design boasts of Kingswood, her signature golf course on the Garden Route.
-Her business interests include the Sally Little Eyewear line, the Sally Little Linen Collection by WhiteHouse, and the Sally Little Golf Bracelet.
+She continues to compete on the Legends Tour, the women's senior division of the LPGA, of which she is a founding member.
+She is also involved with both junior and amateur golf development in South Africa through the Sally Little Charitable Trust.
+Sally's course design boasts of Kingswood, her signature golf course on the Garden Route.

 After qualifying to play the LPGA tour in just seven events, Sally was awarded Rookie of the Year.